owainlewis/akka-gateway/README.md

 ## Getting started

-The example below shows how to create a custom API Gateway using Switch.
-We add some pre filters to modify incoming requests before sending them upstream.
+The example below shows how to create a custom API Gateway that dispatches request to a HTTP backend and AWS Lambda function.
+We apply request filters to modify inbound requests before they are sent upstream.

 ```scala
 object SimpleGateway extends App {